English Illinois Staff

 Executive Director

 Jessica has a B.A. in Spanish and history from Millikin University and an M.A. in history from the University of Illinois, having written her thesis on issues related to the Chicago school reforms of 1995.
-Inspired by the early literacy policy work Jessica has undertaken with Stand, she is currently pursuing Orton-Gillingham training at the Springfield Children’s Dyslexia Center.
+Inspired by the early literacy policy work Jessica has undertaken with Stand, she obtained her certification as a literacy tutor in an Orton-Gillingham-based program at the Springfield Children’s Dyslexia Center.
 The Springfield Business Journal selected her as a member of its 2021 “40 Under 40” class.
-She was a teen-mom to her now-adult daughter, Natasha, and became a licensed foster mom when Natasha went away to college.
-Jessica lives in Springfield, where children ages 5, 6, and 14 keep her on her toes.
+She is a board member of The Outlet, a mentoring organization for young men.